Fred Savage: Misconduct allegations

 In 1993, Savage, then 16, and his Wonder Years co-star Jason Hervey were accused of sexual harassment in a lawsuit filed by the show's former costume designer.
 Monique Long alleged the young actors "verbally and physically harassed her daily," with her complaints over their behavior ignored by the show's staff.
 The lawsuit was settled out of court.

-In March 2018, a costume designer on The Grinder accused Savage of assault and intimidation and filed a complaint in Los Angeles Superior Court alleging crimes including assault, battery, and gender discrimination.
+In March 2018, a costume designer on The Grinder accused Savage of assault and intimidation and filed a complaint in Los Angeles Superior Court alleging assault, battery, and gender discrimination.
 Savage denied the allegations.
 Fox later stated that an investigation cleared the actor of any wrongdoing.

 On May 6, 2022, Savage was fired as executive producer and director of The Wonder Years reboot after an investigation into alleged inappropriate conduct.
 While Savage stated that "some of the claims were untrue", he also stated that he was going to work on changing any perceived negative behavior.

 Personal life

-Savage married his childhood friend Jennifer Lynn Stone on August 7, 2004.
+Fred Savage married his childhood friend Jennifer Lynn Stone on August 7, 2004.
 They have three children.